-Practical Observation with question and answers Fail criteria - does not meet the apprenticeship standard Pass criteria - meets the apprenticeship standard Distinction criteria - in addition to meeting the pass criteria, will consistently perform above the required level for the role KSB Reference • Does not demonstrate technical competency.
-Does not demonstrate all exercises and activities covered in the range. • Demonstrates technical competency when instructing and demonstrating all exercises and activities as identified in the assessment range. • Demonstrates and adapts excellent communication skills appropriate to clients. • K5.1/2.
+Pra ctical Observation with qu iest tion and answers • me ap l l criteria - does not eet the prenticeship ndard Pass criteria - meets the apprenticeship standard ad pa co ab stinction criteria - in dition to meeting the ss criteria, will nsistently perform ove the required level r the role KSB Ref erence Does not demonstrate technical competency.
+Does not demonstrate all exercises and activities covered in the range. □ Demonstrates technical competency when instructing and demonstrating all exercises and activities as identified in the assessment range.
+Demonstrates and adapts excellent communication skills appropriate to clients.
+K5.1/2.
 S5.1/2.
-B1.1 • Does not apply effective time management • Applies effective time management throughout sessions. • Employs and showcases an enthusiastic and • B1.1 inspiring coaching style • Does not choose a suitable environment(s) to deliver the session. • Chooses the suitable environment(s) as identified in the range to deliver the session. • Illustrates effective rapport building with all clients • S4.2.
-B2.1 • Does not deliver a session that meets the needs of participants. • Delivers session/s that meet the needs of participants using the exercises and activities identified in the range. • Demonstrates and maintains high motivation levels in clients throughout the session • K4.1.
-S4.1 K5.3 • Does not use appropriate analysis techniques screening or with clients. • Selects and modifies appropriate analysis techniques screening methods with the selected clients identified in range. • Demonstrates innovative and appropriate analysis techniques screening and that meet client's needs. • K4.2.
+B1.1 Does not apply effective time management ☐ Applies effective time management throughout sessions.
+Employs and showcases an enthusiastic and inspiring coaching style B1.1 Does not choose a suitable environment(s) to deliver the session. ☐ Chooses the suitable environment(s) as identified in the range to deliver the session.
+Illustrates effective rapport building with all clients S4.2.
+B2.1 Does not deliver a session that meets the needs of participants.
+Delivers session/s that meet the needs of participants using the exercises and activities identified in the range.
+Demonstrates and maintains high motivation levels in clients throughout the session K4.1.
+S4.1 K5.3

+Does not use appropriate analysis techniques screening or with clients.
+Selects and modifies appropriate analysis techniques screening methods with the selected clients identified in range.
+Demonstrates innovative and appropriate analysis techniques screening and that meet client's needs.
+K4.2.
 S4.1 K9.1/2.
-S9.1/2 • Does not use appropriate communication methods with clients. • Selects and modifies appropriate communication methods with the selected clients identified in range. • Demonstrates innovative and appropriate communication that meet client's needs. • B 1.1.
-B 2.1 • Does not employ appropriate and effective feedback techniques to keep clients motivated. • Employs appropriate and effective feedback techniques to keep clients motivated. • Employs professional behaviour with clients that is of the highest standard at all times. e.g. exemplary professional demeanour. • K8.1.
-S8.1 prenticeship Indard ab nsistently perform ove the required level the role • The personal trainer is not able to illustrate their offer or target client base. • The personal trainer illustrates an overview of their offer and target client base • The personal trainer demonstrate a clear and comprehensive overview of their offer with a clear brand strategy and target market • K10.1/2.
-S10.1/2 • The personal training offer/business is not built on sound health and fitness principles • The personal trainer showcases an offer and business plan that is built on sound health and fitness principles • The personal trainer can clearly articulate the core values of their personal training offer and business plan • K10.1/2.
-S10.1/2 • The personal trainer's programmes are not progressive, specific and do not provide clients with ownership of the programme • The personal trainer demonstrates the implementation of training programmes that are progressive in nature, specific to individual needs/goals and provide clients with ownership over their own programme. • The personal trainer demonstrates innovation in their training techniques, equipment and environments. • K2.3.
-B2.3 • The personal trainer does not demonstrate a professional working relationship with clients. • The personal trainer demonstrates a professional working relationship with their client base. • The personal trainer illustrates and shows a passion for the importance of encouraging healthy behaviours and takes a holistic approach towards client's health and fitness e.g. looks at the whole person rather than just their fitness goals. • K2.3 B2.3 • Does not demonstrate the effective use of technology. • Demonstrate the effective use of technology. • Demonstrate the use of innovative and new products • K7.3 S7.3
+S9.1/2 Does not use appropriate communication methods with clients.
+Selects and modifies appropriate communication methods with the selected clients identified in range.
+Demonstrates innovative and appropriate communication that meet client's needs.
+B 1.1.
+B 2.1 Does not employ appropriate and effective feedback techniques to keep clients motivated.
+Employs appropriate and effective feedback techniques to keep clients motivated.
+Employs professional behaviour with clients that is of the highest standard at all times. e.g. exemplary professional demeanour.
+K8.1.
+S8.1 apprenti standard = ab nsistently perform ove the required level r the role train able their personal er is not to illustrate offer or et client The personal trainer illustrates an overview of their offer and target client base The personal trainer demonstrate a clear and comprehensive overview of their offer with a clear brand strategy and target market K10.1/2.
+S10.1/2

-Presentation with questions and answers Fail criteria - does not meet the Pass criteria - meets the apprenticeship standard Distinction criteria - in addition to meeting the pass criteria, will KSB reference
+Presentation with ques tions and answers Fail criteria - does not meet the Pass criteria - meets the apprenticeship standard Distinction criteria - in addition to meeting the pass criteria, will KSB reference